qbzzt/etherdocs/startingout/readme.md

 ## Your First Contract

 With the environment set up, you can create a contract.
-Contract

 ### Create the Skeleton